Hedgehogo/IEML.io/README.md

 	name: @name
 ```

-In addition to passing anchors, child files can access parent file anchors directly.
-If there is an anchor in both the child and parent file, then the anchor of the child file is selected.
-Anchors passed with *Map* are considered to be anchors of the child file.
+All anchors available within this document are also available within the child document and can be shadowed within it.

 Example:
 ```